Pk1

 (three-cylinder single-expansion unit); both were slightly heavier and more

-under separate entries.
+separate entries.
 After WWI, 66 examples, including both

 rebuilt prototypes, went to several foreign railway managements.
 In France,